-Do have the fire installed in accordance with the installation instructions.
+Do have the fire installed in accordance with the installation guide.

-Do allow a minimum clearance of 95mm from the top of the appliance fascia to the underside of any shelf whether it is made from combustible or non-combustible materials.
-This clearance is necessary to allow the fascia to be lifted off for servicing.
+Do allow a minimum clearance of 90mm from the top of the appliance fascia to the underside of any shelf whether it is made from combustible or non-combustible materials.
+This clearance is necessary to allow the fascia to be lifted off for servicing and also allows sufficient access to operate the control knob.
 For a shelf made from wood or other combustible materials deeper than 150mm add 12.5mm to the clearance for every 25mm of additional shelf depth (See figure 1).
 Please bear this in mind if ever you add a shelf.

 Do get advice about the suitability of any wall covering near your fire.
 Soft wall coverings (e.g. embossed vinyl, etc.) which have a raised pattern are easily affected by heat.
 They may, therefore, scorch or become discoloured when close to a heating appliance.
 Please bear this in mind whenever you are considering redecorating.
-Do provide a suitable guard that complies with BS 8423 for the protection of young children, the elderly, the infirm and pet animals (Although this fire conforms to all the applicable standards, it is a heating appliance and certain parts of its surface will become hot).